How far are Scotland from Euro 2024?

 "They'll be confident, but expecting to win any away game is dangerous.
 A draw would be a solid point.
 Then Georgia is a home game you can go and win to put yourself in a wonderful position.
 Forget the play-offs, we can get there automatically."

-Glass-half-empty time...
+Glass half-empty time...

 Let's have it right.
-It's not out of the equation that we could all come crashing back down to earth on Saturday night, given a Norway win would put them just two points behind Scotland.
+It's not out of the question that we could all come crashing back down to earth on Saturday night, given a Norway win would put them just two points behind Scotland.
 Don't come back here and blame us for getting your hopes up if that happens.

 In Manchester City's Haaland, Scotland's defence are going to have to deal with arguably the world's best player to have any chance of victory.
 Throw Arsenal's Martin Odegaard into the mix and we're talking about two of the Premier League's top talents over the last season.

-If John McGinn hasn't text his good pal, and former Aston Villa team-mate, Jack Grealish to try coax Haaland into continuing City's treble-winning party over the next few days, we should all be disappointed.
+If John McGinn hasn't texted his good pal, and former Aston Villa team-mate, Jack Grealish to try to coax Haaland into continuing City's treble-winning party over the next few days, we should all be disappointed.
 We've got faith in you, John.

 Sadly, there's nothing to suggest the 22-year-old won't be ready and raring to add to his monster goal tally.
 He's also yet to play at a major finals for his country, so you can bet he will be desperate to turn around a disappointing start to Norway's campaign.